top of page

 02

-You can easily experience traditional washi papermaking and then use the paper you make to create either a panel art piece or a lampshade.
+You can easily try your hand at traditional washi paper-making and use the paper you create to make either a “panel art” piece or a “lampshade.”
+This workshop is designed so that even beginners can enjoy it with confidence.

-Recommended for those who want to experience the charm of washi in a short time!
+■ Recommended for those who want to experience the charm of washi paper in a short amount of time!

 An immersive experience to learn the spirit of Japanese craftsmanship.